 Q. How do I apply for financial aid?

-Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
+Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 When filing the FAFSA, you should list the University of Wisconsin Colleges school code of 003897.
 This will ensure that UWC receives the results of your FAFSA and processes your financial aid according to your eligibility.
 More information may be found under How To Apply.

 Q. What are the deadlines to apply and receive aid?